-txas_tx_group for mITT analysis and Txas_tx_group_actual

-for Fully treated analysis

 Statistical Analysis:

-Study Design: Two adaptive parallel clinical trials for IP and IV drugs will be conducted based on a Multi-Arm Multi-Stage design (MAMS) and separately analyzed.
-In the IP trial, animals will be randomized into two arms.
+Study Design:

 Descriptive analysis: Data will be summarized using descriptive measures such as mean with standard deviation, median with inter-quartile range, minimum and maximum for quantitative variables, and frequencies with percentages for qualitative variables.
 For all endpoints, violin-plots with box-plots will be used to display data by study arms.
 Overall survival within 30 days will be displayed by study arm with Kaplan-Meier plots.

-Primary Analysis: For each trial (IP, IV), we will fit a multivariable Probabilistic Index model with day 30 Full SPAN Neuro Deficit Score as the response variable and study arm as main covariate adjusted by sex, animal model and site as fixed effects.
+Primary Analysis: We will fit a multivariable Probabilistic Index model with day 30 Full SPAN Neuro Deficit Score as the response variable and study arm (TNK and control) as main covariate adjusted by clot length, sex and site as fixed effects.
+Interaction will be tested between study arm and clot length.
+In the presence of interaction, study arms will be compared within each clot length.
+Otherwise, the interaction term will be removed from the model.

 In the mITT and FT populations, animals with missing day 30 Full SPAN Neuro Deficit Score due death after surgery will have their outcomes imputed.
 Animals with missing day 30 Full SPAN Neuro Deficit Score due to other causes will be excluded.
-For IP trial, the IP control arm will be considered as the reference.
-For IV trial, IV arm will be considered as reference.
 Probability index as effect size with 95% confidence interval will be reported.

+Secondary Analyses: We will also compare clot lengths using the same multivariable model outlined in the primary analysis.
+In the presence of interaction, clot lengths will be compared within each study arm.
+In the absence of interaction, the interaction term will be dropped, and comparison between clot length stratified by study arm will be performed.
+When the interaction is significant, these stratified contrasts are primary.
+When not significant, they are supportive.

-Secondary Analyses: For each trial (IP, IV), we will fit a multivariable Probabilistic Index model with secondary endpoints (Simplified SPAN Neuro Deficit Battery Score, Duke Neuro Deficit Battery Score, MGH Neuro Deficit Battery Score, Transformed Corner Test Index and Bederson Neuro Deficit Score) as the response variable and study arm as main covariate adjusted by sex, animal model and site as fixed effects.
+Furthermore, we will fit a multivariable Probabilistic Index model with secondary endpoints (Simplified SPAN Neuro Deficit Battery Score, Duke Neuro Deficit Battery Score, MGH Neuro Deficit Battery Score, Transformed Corner Test Index and Bederson Neuro Deficit Score) as the response variable and study arm (TNK and control) as main covariate adjusted by clot size, sex and site as fixed effects.
 Animals with missing endpoints due to death after surgery will have their outcomes imputed.
-Probability index as effect size with 95% confidence interval will be reported.
-Overall survival within 30 days will be compared between study arms and their control arm using Proportional Hazard Cox regression model with study arm as main covariate adjusted by sex, animal model as fixed effects and site as strata.
-Hazard ratios with 95% confidence interval and their adjusted p-values will be reported.
+Overall survival within 30 days will be compared between study arms and clot sizes using Proportional Hazard Cox regression model with study arm (TNK and control) as main covariate adjusted by and clot length (3cm and 4cm), sex as fixed effects and site as strata.
+For each model, interaction will be tested between study arm and clot size.
+In the presence of interaction, study arms will be compared within each clot size.
+Furthermore, clot lengths will be compared within each study arm.
+In the absence of interaction, the interaction term will be dropped, and study arm and clot size will be considered as additive effects.
+Comparison between study arms stratified analysis per clot size and comparison between clot size stratified by study arm will be also performed.
+When the interaction is significant, these stratified contrasts are primary.
+When not significant, they are supportive.

+Probability index as effect size for PI models and hazard ratios for PH Cox model with 95% confidence intervals will be reported.
 Multiplicity correction will not be applied.